Yemen

 Accounting Framework

 The Council of Ministers Resolution No. 51 of 2019 requires IFRS as issued by IASB for application by all public interest entities beginning January 1, 2020 which include: (i) banks and financial institutions who are obliged to submit their reports and financial statements to the Central Bank of Yemen; and (ii) entities required to submit their reports and financial statements to the Ministry of Industry and Trade (MIT) and the Tax Authority.
+The Resolution also adopts IFRS for small- and medium-sized entities (SMEs)

 Auditing Framework

 The Council of Ministers Resolution No. 51 of 2019 requires the application of ISA and related pronouncements as issued by IAASB in all mandatory audits, beginning January 1, 2020.
-The 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements is in use.
+The 2022 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements is in use.

 • Regulation of Accountancy Profession

-Certified Public Accountants (CPA) are regulated at the state level by the Higher Council of Accounting and Auditing (HCAA) in accordance with the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).
+Certified Public Accountants (CPAs) are legally regulated at the state level by the Higher Council of Accounting and Auditing (HCAA) in accordance with the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).
 However, since the entity was not established or operationalized, the Council of Ministers approved Council of Ministers Resolution No. 51 of 2019, which enables the Ministry of Industry and Trade (MIT) and the Yemeni Association of Certified Public Accountants (YACPA) to jointly regulate the profession.

-The Law provides YACPA with the authority to (i) participate in drafting resolutions related to the profession; (ii) ensure members’ compliance with ethical, accounting, and auditing standards and cooperating with MIT to support I&D processes; (iii) organize and monitor professional education and training; (iv) deliver continuing professional development; (v) administer CPA examinations; (vi) maintain the Certified Public Accountant (CPA) registry; and (vii) operate the QA review system under the MIT’s supervision.
+The Law provides YACPA with the authority to (i) participate in drafting resolutions related to the profession; (ii) ensure members’ compliance with ethical, accounting, and auditing standards and cooperate with MIT to support I&D processes; (iii) organize and monitor professional education and training; (iv) deliver continuing professional development; (v) administer CPA examinations; (vi) maintain the Certified Public Accountant (CPA) registry; and (vii) operate the QA review system under the MIT’s supervision.

 YACPA confers the CPA qualification, and the MIT awards licenses to CPAs that are members of YACPA to practice audit.

-To obtain the CPA qualification, Yemeni nationals must fulfill the following requirements as stated in the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) and the Council of Ministers Resolution No. 51 of 2019: (i) twenty-six years of age or older; (ii) possess a bachelor’s degree, or higher, in accounting; (iii) complete practical experience in the field of accounting or auditing for four years after the bachelor’s degree, or two years after the master’s degree, or one year after the PhD degree; (iv) pass YACPA’s CPA examination (unless the candidate possesses a PhD) which consists of four parts (financial accounting; advanced managerial accounting; auditing; and business law and regulations); and (v) provide evidence of not having any convictions of criminal offense.
+To obtain the CPA qualification, Yemeni nationals must fulfill the following requirements as stated in the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) and the Council of Ministers Resolution No. 51 of 2019: (i) twenty-six years of age or older; (ii) possess a bachelor’s degree, or higher, in accounting; (iii) complete practical experience in the field of accounting or auditing for four years after a bachelor’s degree, or two years after a master’s degree, or one year after a PhD degree; (iv) pass YACPA’s CPA examination (unless the candidate possesses a PhD) which consists of four parts (financial accounting; advanced managerial accounting; auditing; and business law and regulations); and (v) provide evidence of not having any convictions of criminal offense.

 Candidates who fulfill the requirements described above must then apply for membership at YACPA as CPAs to practice accounting, and then may apply for an audit license from MIT to practice auditing.
 Audit and assurance services must be conducted by CPAs that are YACPA members and hold the requisite practicing license from MIT.
+Foreigners with qualifications deemed appropriate by the MIT may enter a partnership with a Yemeni CPA (individual or company) to practice in-country.

 • Audit Oversight Arrangements